 She didn’t know; God did.

 I am a wife, a friend, a sister, a daughter, and a devoted woman of faith.
-I am a foster mom to a beautiful little girl.
-I am fearfully and wonderfully made and created to be a mother (Psalm 139:14).
+I am fearfully and wonderfully made (Psalm 139:14).
 I am an encouragement to others.
 I am the name God loves to call and the apple of His eye.
 I am His beloved child and the delight in His voice.
 I am forgiven of all my past mistakes.
 I am healed by faith of anything and everything that is causing me to not conceive (Isaiah 53:5).
 I am one of the best of His creation because I am created in His image.
 I am His workmanship (Ephesians 2:10).
 I am beautiful.

 When God looks at me, He doesn’t see my past.
 He doesn’t see failure.
 He doesn’t see a broken, infertile woman.
 He doesn’t see statistics, PCOS or the symptoms.
 He only sees His promises kept.